We are facing unprecedented times for everyone’s health and well-being.

 For in-person appointments, our staff is taking several precautions to protect your health.

 Changes to expect during eye exams

-- You should wear a mask and gloves to your appointment.
-If you do not have a mask or gloves, they will be provided to you.
+- You should wear a mask to your appointment.
+If you do not have a mask, one will be provided to you.

 - We are restricting the number of people we see each day.
 If you do not need someone to escort you during your appointment, please do not bring anyone with you to your appointment.
 If you require someone to be with you, we would ask you to request a wheelchair and/or assistance in advance.

-- We are taking temperatures upon your arrival to the office.
+- We will ask our visitors to respond to COVID questionnaire upon your arrival to the office.

 - The clinic staff and your physicians will be wearing additional protective equipment, such as masks, gloves, and protective eye wear.

 - If you have a cough or a fever, or have been in close contact with someone who has these symptoms, you must call our office ahead of time and let us know.
 If your visit is not an emergency, you will be asked to stay home.

 - If you arrive sick, we may ask you to return home.
 If you have an eye emergency that cannot wait to be seen, you will be asked to wait in a special room away from other patients – or asked to visit the local Emergency Room.

 - If you need to cough or sneeze during your exam, move away from the equipment and cough or sneeze into your elbow.
 Bury your face in the crook of your arm or cover your face with a tissue.
 Wash your hands with soap and water right away.